sukualam/sedotpress/README.md

 # Sedotpress
 The new lightweight and low-resources blogging platform written in PHP.
 It is single-file Flat-file blogging engine.
 No database required! demo ( http://sedot.space )

+## Installing:
+* Put the index.php and .htaccess in your server
+* create folder "comment" , make it writable
+* create folder "data" , make it writable
+* Edit the config parameter (user&password) in index.php, save
+* JOS :)

 ## Changelog

 ### v.0.1.1 beta